Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Proof of Theorem : relationship between and

-\begin{proof}[\emph{Proof of Lemma \ref{lem:lemma on signs}}] \emph{Part 1. }The first point is due to the fact that the boundary components of $\Sigma$ have built-in orientation, and along the boundary of $D$, the orientation of intervals meeting $\partial\Sigma$ is preserved when going along an orientable matching arc, and flipped along a non-orientable matching are.
+The first point is due to the fact that the boundary components of $\Sigma$ have built-in orientation, and along the boundary of $D$, the orientation of intervals meeting $\partial\Sigma$ is preserved when going along an orientable matching arc, and flipped along a non-orientable matching are.
 But $\partial D$ is a loop, so the number of orientation flips must be even.